Acromegaly

 Diagnosis

-Further tests may be performed to determine the extent of acromegaly symptoms/disease presentation.
+Imaging studies such as magnetic resonance imaging (MRI) or computerised tomography (CT) may be used to detect for, and visualise, any tumours.1,3,4 Further tests may be performed to determine the extent of acromegaly symptoms/disease presentation.
 This may involve a heart ultrasound (echocardiogram), sleep studies to identify sleep disorders such as sleep apnea, bowel exam (colonoscopy) and eye field tests to detect for vision issues.1,4

 Treatment

-Treatment is targeted at reducing growth hormone (GH) levels and at managing symptoms but is unable to reverse bone growth.1 Treatment may first involve surgery to remove or reduce any tumours and/or medication to block or reduce GH levels.
-1,3-4 Radiotherapy tends to only be used as the third line of treatment as it may take years to achieve a result.1,3
+There is currently no curative treatment for acromegaly.
+Treatment is targeted at reducing growth hormone (GH) levels and at managing symptoms (symptomatic management) but is unable to reverse bone growth.1 Treatment may first involve surgery to remove or reduce any tumours and/or medication to block or reduce GH levels.1,3,4 Radiotherapy tends to only be used as the third line of treatment as it may take years to achieve a result.1,3 Regular monitoring of endocrine function is required.5

-Please speak to your medical team to learn more about the possible treatment options for acromegaly.
+Please speak to your medical team to learn more about the possible treatment or management options for your condition.
 Treatment will depend on an individual’s specific condition and symptoms.
+It is also important to stay connected to your medical team so that you can be made aware of any upcoming clinical trial opportunities.

-Clinical Care
+Clinical Care Team

 Healthcare professionals involved in the treatment of acromegaly may include general practitioners (GP), endocrinologists, endocrine nurses, neurosurgeons, neuroradiologists, neuropathologists, and radiation oncologists.1,5 The need for different healthcare professionals may change over a person’s lifetime and extend beyond those listed here.